The perfect start of your studies

 Picture: Britta Hüning

 In the case of professorial mentoring, professors or academic staff from university teaching take on the role as a mentor and usually support several students at the same time, mainly professional level.
-Some mentoring programmes start later and can help with the choice of specialisation, for example, in the Information Systems Technology programme from the third semester onwards.
+Some mentoring programmes start later and can help with the choice of specialisation, others are a fixed component of the degree programme and are obligatory to take.

 Special support for international students

 When you start studying in a foreign country or even on a foreign continent, you are confronted even more with completely different challenges.
 However, TU Darmstadt offers a wide range of support services for international students.
 The first point of contact for international students is our International Student Services (ISS).
 Here you will receive support in all non-academic areas.
 The Language Centre of TU Darmstadt provides language support.
 There are various language courses for international students, including intensive German courses.
+The student initiative Tutor international also offers support during the orientation phase, you can find new friends there.
+There are also special offers for different groups:

 Catalina,